 Levine Trade Union Education Fund

 Awarded to students involved with the trade union and who are enrolled within the School of Management and Labor Relations, Labor Studies and Employment Relations Department.

 Scholarship is given to new students in the Master of Labor and Employment Relations Program (MLER).

 Martin Gerber Endowed Student Support Fund

-The Martin Gerber Endowed Student Support Fund supports select students in the undergraduate or graduate programs affiliated with the Labor Studies and Employment Relations (LSER) Department at the Rutgers' School of Management and Labor Relations (SMLR).
+The Martin Gerber Endowed Student Support Fund supports select students in the undergraduate program affiliated with the Labor Studies and Employment Relations (LSER) Department at the Rutgers School of Management and Labor Relations (SMLR).
 The student award winners should exemplify that they are planning to participate in, are currently participating in or have already participated in a labor related or socially progressive internship or applied field experience, to be considered for this award.
 Award determinations will be made by evaluating internship or applied field experiences as well as students’ financial need status.